 - Logs for the hot tub – first bag included thereafter £5 per bag pay Owner (At cost)

 Beaver's Lodge and its wood-fired hot tub sit at the top of a gentle slope.

 The hot tub is positioned around the far side of the safari tent for total privacy.

 The fire-pit barbecue is perfect for cooking up a yummy supper or toasting marshmallows under the stars.

-The deck is perfect for relaxing with a good book on.
+The deck is a perfect place for relaxing with a good book.

 Looking from the bedroom areas to the front of the tent.

-A light and airy space, with plenty of room for all.
+A light and airy space, with plenty of room for everyone.

-There is a log-fired range for your cooking and heating, as well as a gas oven on the front deck with two rings and a grill too.
+There is a log-fired range for cooking and heating, as well as a gas oven with two rings and a grill on the front deck.

 The delightful double bedroom.